 The project management courses start from the basics and will lead to a small game development project, after which the projects increase in complexity and size.
 The project management courses teach group dynamics, project planning, leadership, risk management and conflict management.

 This programme offers project management as your profile which complements your main subject in Game Design.
-In addition to the project management courses which are offered during your first year, there are courses in project leadership that you can choose as electives during the fifth semester .

 The theoretical courses in game design are taught through classroom teaching, workshops and projects.
 Most of the courses require group work.
 The courses in project management are lesson-based and offer continuous practical training in relevant areas.